 The nineteenth postcard was sent from Bantry Bay, West Cork, Ireland in 1976 and was addressed to 17 Sutherland Court.
 I don’t know whether the previous card to number 19 was an error or whether my Gran had moved.
 The postmark cannot be read other than it being 1976 and as it was addressed to Sutherland Court it must have been posted after the card above.
 The card has an Irish (Eire) stamp affixed that commemorates Saint Oliver Plunkett.
 Dad said he was able to see Bantry Bay from the top of Mount Gabriel, which seems to be where he was working.

 The twentieth and final postcard was sent from Glasgow Airport, Scotland on 7th June 1976.
 The card had an 8½p stamp and was postmarked Paisley where Dad was staying for his work at the airport.
 I don’t know if it was this trip but, I bumped into my Dad in the terminal at Glasgow once.
-He was returning from the Stornaway and changing planes in Glasgow.
+He was returning from Stornaway in the Outer Hebrides Islands and changing planes in Glasgow.
 We were on different flights back to London.
-I worked for the Tilling Construction from mid 1974 to mid 1976, so we had our impromptu meeting between those dates.
+I worked for Tilling Construction from mid 1974 to mid 1976, so we had our impromptu meeting between those dates.

 It is highly likely that my Dad sent earlier and later postcards to my Grandmother, who died in 1987.
 I know my cousin Peter has a number of other files that need sorting out.
 I thought that these postcards, in the main, showed the airports as they were back in the early to mid 1970s.
 They are a record of what airports used to look like before large construction projects, to keep pace with the growth in air traffic, transformed then into much larger operations.